 About the Artist

-Hello!
-I’m Joe Flowers.
-Growing up on the west coast of California, I spent my days in the ocean—surfing, free-diving, SCUBA, and volunteering with marine mammal rescue NGOs.
-The sea became my sanctuary, a sacred space that taught me the wisdom of constant change.
-Wildlife and landscape photography was a lifelong interest, but in 2017, inspired by ocean photographers like Ray Collins, Warren Keelan, and Clark Little, I bought my first camera housing and dove into ocean wave photography, spending most of my time in or beside the water, capturing its fleeting beauty through the lens.
+Hey there, I’m Joe Flowers.
+Growing up on California’s west coast, I spent much of my days in the ocean; surfing, free-diving, SCUBA, and volunteering with various marine conservation NGOs like The Marine Mammal Center, Monterey Bay Marine Life Studies, and The Pelagic Shark Research Foundation to name a few.
+Wildlife and landscape photography’s been a lifelong thing, but in 2017, inspired by ocean photographers like Ray Collins, Warren Keelan, and Clark Little, I grabbed my first camera housing and dove into wave photography.
+Most days I’m in or by the water, chasing its fleeting beauty.
+The sea’s my sanctuary, teaching the wisdom of constant change.

-Often found meandering along the coast of California, I focus on capturing moments that reflect the intensity, stillness and harmony of the Sea.
-The ocean remains my temple, and through my photography, I invite others to find peace in its motion, to witness the interplay of light and shadow, force and yielding, as a mirror of the deeper truths of existence.
+Often wandering California’s coast, I chase moments that capture the sea’s intensity, stillness, and harmony.
+The ocean is still my temple.
+Through my photos, I invite you to find peace in its endless motion, to see the dance of light and shadow, power and surrender.
+A mirror for life’s deeper truths.